 7. Time dilates.
-In Einstein’s twin paradox,one twin who travels the universe for a year then returns finds his brother on earth to be an old man of eighty!
-Relativity tells us that in our world time slows down when you travel at high speeds.
-In an objective world, time doesn’t vary like this but in our world it does.
-Yet every gamer knows that when the computer is busy the frame-rate drops, giving a slow-motion screen,i.e. game time slows down when the server is busy (see QR5.2.4).
+In Einstein’s twin paradox, a man travels the universe in a high-speed rocket for a year then returns to find his twin brother on earth is an old man of eighty!
+Relativity predicts that time slows down when you travel at high speeds and particle research agrees.
+Physical realism can’t explain this but every gamer knows that when the action is fast, the result is a slow-motion screen so moving at high speed is expected to slow down time in a virtual reality (see QR5.2.4).

 13. Non-physical detection.
-Imagine a bomb so sensitive that even one photon will set it off.
-It should be impossible to detect but a Mach-Zehnder interferometer does just that (Kwiat, Weinfurter, Herzog, Zeilinger, & Kasevich, 1995).
-Current physics has to attribute this to quantum acts it says don’t occur, but in a virtual reality they do (see QR3.8.4).
+A bomb so sensitive that just one photon will set it off should be impossible to detect but a Mach-Zehnder interferometer can do just that (Kwiat, Weinfurter, Herzog, Zeilinger, & Kasevich, 1995).
+Physical realism has no explanation for this at all as it can’t attribute it to quantum acts it says don’t occur.
+In contrast, if the quantum world exists, it follows the rules of quantum theory and they allow non-physical detection to occur (see QR3.8.4).

 If it looks like a duck and quacks like a duck, then it probably is a duck.